joe6276/AWS_101/Writerside/topics/AWS_Lambda.md

 you just upload your code and then AWS will manage the infrastructure.
 ![image_91.png](image_91.png)

-What happens ia AWS will have a Lambda service reserve pool  that contains several servers and there will be an event that will be triggered for you code to run, when the event is triggered then some servers are pulled from the list of servers in the service pool
+What happens is AWS will have a Lambda service reserve pool  that contains several servers and there will be an event that will be triggered for you code to run, when the event is triggered then some servers are pulled from the list of servers in the service pool
 , they will run the code and when done they will be freed and taken back to the service pool.